Populus: Taxonomy

 The genus Populus has traditionally been divided into six sections on the basis of leaf and flower characters; this classification is followed below.
 Recent genetic studies have largely supported this, confirming some previously suspected reticulate evolution due to past hybridisation and introgression events between the groups.
-Some species (noted below) had differing relationships indicated by their nuclear DNA (paternally inherited) and chloroplast DNA sequences (maternally inherited), a clear indication of likely hybrid origin.
+Some species (noted below) had differing relationships indicated by their nuclear DNA and chloroplast DNA sequences (maternally inherited), a clear indication of likely hybrid origin.
 Hybridisation continues to be common in the genus, with several hybrids between species in different sections known.
-There are currently 57 accepted species in the genus.
+There are currently 61 accepted species in the genus.

 Phylogeny

 Some of the most easily identifiable fossils of this genus belongs to Populus wilmattae, which come from the Late Paleocene of North America about 58 million years ago.
 However, fossils from the Cretaceous of this genus have been found in Tibet and Heilongjiang, China.